Avoid technical bankruptcy: strategies to start paying off your technical debt

 As a result, system performance can degrade, synchronization can lag, and real-time mechanisms become not-so-real-time.
 Degradation can further propagate into other solutions in the stack, throwing off timing and creating unpredictable outcomes.

-Restore your beloved Marketo, Eloqua, and Salesforce systems back to their former glory by offloading data-heavy operations into a dedicated data orchestration platform.
+Restore your beloved Marketo, Eloqua, and Salesforce systems back to their former glory by offloading data-heavy operations into a dedicated revops automation platform.
 Consider offloading these common data-heavy tasks to reduce your technical debt load:

 - Data cleansing and standardization